 Is there support for my family and caregivers?

-Palliative and end-of-life care also supports your family and caregivers.
+end-of-life care also supports your family and caregivers.
 These supports may include:

 - help understanding and managing the details of your care